Good Morning Readers,

 Treatment is often provided in the school or in a facility just for children.
 The way physical therapy and other services are delivered in the schools varies among the states.
 Talk to your child’s doctor, school, or your local health department if you think your child may qualify for evaluation or treatment services.

-In my therapy business, Integrative Therapy and Wellness, LLC I work with many different types of clients: I work in the Phoenix school system seeing and helping children with disabilities, I have worked at Barrows Institute working with many types of neurological patients, I have worked with private patients in their homes assisting them in regaining movement, balance and strength and I work with Biodynamic Craniosacral Therapy (BCST), and may include other modalities as needed such as: myofacial release, visceral manipulation, guided meditation, breath work, and aromatherapy.
+In my therapy business, Integrative Therapy and Wellness I work with many different types of clients: I work in the Phoenix school system seeing and helping children with disabilities, I have worked at Barrows Institute working with many types of neurological patients, I have worked with private patients in their homes assisting them in regaining movement, balance and strength and I work with Biodynamic Craniosacral Therapy (BCST), and may include other modalities as needed such as: myofacial release, visceral manipulation, guided meditation, breath work, and aromatherapy.

 As always, Thank you for Reading,